PASPA Supreme Court Decision: Everything You Need to Know

 State lotteries were growing increasingly popular.
 In 1996, four years after PASPA was introduced, the Mega Millions multi-state lottery (formerly the Big Game) was introduced.
 Today, it is available in 44 states.

-Native American casino thrived in many states over the years that PASPA was in effect, and many states had operational racetracks.
+Native American casinos thrived in many states over the years that PASPA was in effect, and many states had operational racetracks.
 Online fantasy sports began rapidly growing in popularity from around 2012.

 The appetite to gain access to this extremely valuable market was growing.

 PASPA endured a number of legal challenges over its 26-year existence.
 The most significant, however, was Murphy v.
 National Collegiate Athletic Association.

 The history of the case begins with a non-binding referendum conducted in New Jersey in 2011, a vote on whether to create an amendment to the state constitution that would enable sports betting.
 Soon after, Governor of State Chris Christie signed legislation to legalize sports betting in the state.

 In response, the NFL, NBA, NHL, MLB and the NCAA sued the state under PASPA.
 The leagues were eventually victorious, and sports betting in New Jersey remained illegal despite widespread public support.

 In 2014, Christie returned with another bill, designed to challenge PASPA directly.
 The bill moved to decriminalize sports betting at specific locations in the state.
 The state argued that it did not violate PASPA as it did not authorize sports betting, it merely decriminalized it.